SQream/sqream_docs/configuration_guides/current_method_flag_types.rst

 **************************
 SQream uses three flag types, **Cluster**, **Worker**, and **Regular**.
 Each of these flag types is associated with one of three hierarchical configuration levels described earlier, making it easier to configure your system.

 The highest level in the hierarchy is Cluster, which lets you set configurations across all workers in a given cluster.
 Modifying cluster values is **persistent**, meaning that any configurations you set are retained after shutting down your system.
-Configurations set at the Cluster level take the highest priority and override settings made on the Regular and Worker level **Comment** - *Confirm*.
+Configurations set at the Cluster level take the highest priority and override settings made on the Regular and Worker level.
 This is known as **cluster-based configuration**.
 Note that Cluster-based configuration lets you modify Cluster *and* Regular flag types.
 An example of a Cluster flag is **persisting your cache directory.**

 The second level is Worker, which lets you configure individual workers.
 Modifying Worker values are also **persistent**.
 This is known as **worker-based configuration**.
 Some examples of Worker flags includes **setting total device memory usage** and **setting metadata server connection port**.